 Most jurisdictions will not allow you to sue for just any type of emotional distress.
 There are a few, legally recognized situations where the claim is appropriate.
 First, a plaintiff can sue when he or she witnesses the death of a relative.
 Second, it is possible to sue if you were in a dangerous position as a bystander to a fatal or injurious event.
 Finally, you may file a claim if a funeral parlor (or third party) negligently mishandles the remains of a loved one.

 Proving Your Emotional Distress Case

 To sufficiently establish this type of case, it will be necessary to produce valid medical evidence.
 This will usually be generated by a psychologist or other medical professional.
 The emotional distress cannot be temporal.
 Instead, it needs to be a continuous ailment that doesn’t show signs of ending.
 Further evidence will need to be provided depending on the basis for the claim.
 An experienced attorney can help you determine if you should proceed with a case for negligent infliction of distress, or intentional infliction.

 If you believe you are the victim of an incident leading to emotional distress, contact a personal injury lawyer for help.
-Spencer and Jensen, PLLC can assist you with these types of lawsuits.
-Contact Spencer & Jensen as soon as possible to ensure your claim is filed within the applicable statute of limitations.
+T.R.
+Spencer Law Office can assist you with these types of lawsuits.
+Contact T.R.
+Spencer Law Office as soon as possible to ensure your claim is filed within the applicable statute of limitations.